Family Dispute Resolution , Arbitrations & Family Mediation

 Rafton Family Lawyers offer services in arbitration and mediation.

 We have a team of highly experienced and qualified family lawyers that offer both arbitration and mediations.
 All our arbitrators have over 15 years experience in family law and are accredited specialists.

-Fixed fee of $3,300 including GST for a one day arbitration.
-This includes all preparation fees and payment for delivery of the award (so a fee of $3,300.00 including GST per party).
+Fixed fee of $9,900 including GST for a one day arbitration.
+This includes all preparation fees and directions hearing before the arbitration commences. (so a fee of $4,950.00 including GST per party for Day 1).

 Our fee is all inclusive and we offer:

 - Free recording of the proceedings that can be provided to the litigants to be transcribed at their cost.

 - Additional days are just $1650 per day

 We are offering mediations for property and parenting matters for $2,200.00 for a half day mediation (up to 3 hours) and $4,400.00 for a full day mediation.

 Again, we offer the opportunity for the issue of a S60I certificate and our mediators are all accredited under the National Mediation Standards and are specialist family